FuseByExample/external-mq-fabric-client/README.md

 -->

 After the example is up and running and you see JMS messages being logged to the consumer's console, kill the master broker on the east.
-You can use the `cluster-list` command in the karaf to find out which container is currently teh master.
+You can use the `cluster-list` command in the karaf to find out which container is currently the master.
 For example:

     JBossA-MQ:karaf@root> cluster-list
     [cluster]                      [masters]                      [slaves]                       [services]